JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 ## The Final Product:

-Now just put it in your vehicle and READY!
+Now just put it in your vehicle and you are set!
 You will not have to worry about falling asleep while driving!

 Video: Click on the image
 [![Intelligent drowsiness monitor](https://i.ibb.co/C6NcYh7/Intelligent-drowsiness-monitor.png)](https://www.youtube.com/watch?v=Mg6gM844Tjs)